A Structural Criterion for the Applicability of Algebraic Phase Theory: Conclusion

-The present work establishes the conditions forcing phase-theoretic rigidity.
-A subsequent series develops the internal geometry of phase response and the obstructions intrinsic to that axis.
-Together, these results position Algebraic Phase Theory as a framework that explains not what structures may be imposed, but which structures must appear once the underlying interaction admits no further freedom.
+The present work develops structural conditions associated with phase-theoretic rigidity.
+A subsequent series studies the internal geometry of phase response and the obstructions associated with that structure.
+Together, these results position Algebraic Phase Theory as a framework for analysing how phase organisation and defect propagation constrain admissible interaction behaviour within finite-depth settings.